GEOLYTIX/mapp/foss4g_workshop/access_control.md

 ```

 A user registers and will be sent an email to verify their account.
-Thereafter an email is sent to all adminstrator to approve the user account.
+Thereafter an email is sent to all adminstrators to approve the user account.

 For now let's make our account `PUBLIC` by changing the env variable key.